moguelor/archie-test-project/README.md

 #### Deploy

-- [vercel](https://vercel.com/) - Publish files to a gh-pages branch on GitHub.
+- [vercel](https://vercel.com/) - vercel combines the best developer experience with an obsessive focus on end-user performance.

 ### Required features.